SIGHT | ANTONY GORMLEY ON THE ISLAND OF DELOS

 Add to calendar

-This is the first time, since the island was inhabited over 5,000 years ago, that the Greek Archaeological Council has unanimously approved a contemporary art installation to take over the mythological and archaeological site.
+This project by the renowned sculptor marks the first time that an artist takes over the archaeological site of Delos since the island was inhabited over 5,000 years ago and is the first time a contemporary art installation has been unanimously approved by the Greek Archaeological Council to take place in Delos.
 SIGHT is specially conceived to resonate with the statuary, temples, squares, vistas and the topography of the island of Delos.

-The island of Delos, a granite rock no more than 5km long and 1.5km wide in the middle of the Cycladic complex of islands in the Aegean, has a past filled with myths, rituals, religions, politics, multiculturalism and trade.
-Delos’s intertwined and contrasting natures, as both holy place and commercial town, combined with its topography and geographical location, made the island a singular and cosmopolitan Hellenistic town.
+The works animate the geological and archaeological features of the island: a granite rock in the middle of the Cycladic Islands in the Aegean less than 5 kilometres long and 1.5 kilometres wide, which has a past filled with myths, rituals, religions, politics, multiculturalism and trade.
+Its intertwined and contrasting identities, as both holy place and commercial town, combined with its topography and geographical location, made the island singular and cosmopolitan Hellenistic town.

 Archaeological site & museum